MarioLFB/P2CodeInstitute/README.md

 11. As the Owner, it is expected that the User completes the Quiz.
 12. As the Owner, it is expected that the User accesses the additional information which has a brief explanation about the use of the Quiz.

+## Design

+### Design Choices
+The website was created with the aim of providing a clean and direct visual experience to the content.
+It was constructed with large and prominent text fonts, in order to attract the user's attention.
+With reduced elements, and strong color, the user has an objective design experience focused on the main theme, which is the interaction with the Quiz.

+### Structure
+The website includes:
+- Opening page: Image logo, introductory Title, Interactivity for user name input, and a button to start the quiz.
+- Main page with the Quiz content: Website name logo, navigation menu (Home and Quiz?), quiz game section (score information, user name, and restart button), and
+Footer with Developer's Name Information.
+- Information page (Quiz?): Navigation menu (Home and Quiz?) followed by informative text on the theme "Mental Agility", and Footer with Developer's Name Information.